Ada-C5/mood-analysis/README.md

 **think**: Where should we call `strip_punctuation`?
 Does it matter?
 Why?

 I call it inside the analyze_mood method at the top so that the rest of the method uses the correct version of words.
+You could call it before the mood-analysis method and then use its output but we kniw

 3. Write a method called `happy_days` to determine how many logged entries it takes until there have been three :-) happy days.